Jonnerop/Book-Recommender/README.md

 # Book Recommender (SVD)

-Book Recommender is a Python-based project that builds a personalized book recommendation system using Singular Value Decomposition (SVD).
-The project was developed as part of a data processing and machine learning course, following the CRISP-DM process.
+Book Recommender is a Python project that builds a personalized book recommendation system using Singular Value Decomposition (SVD).
+The project was developed as part of a data processing and machine learning course, following the CRISP-DM process model.
 The goal is to explore how collaborative filtering can be applied to a real-world dataset to predict user ratings and suggest new books.

 ---

 ## Features

 - **SVD-Based Collaborative Filtering**: Learns latent user and item factors from rating data using matrix factorization.
-- **CRISP-DM Structure**: Includes business understanding, data exploration, preparation, modeling, evaluation, and deployment.
 - **Data Exploration & Visualization**: Rating distributions, user activity, sparsity levels, and error histograms.
 - **Top-N Recommendation Function**:  Generates personalized book suggestions for any user.
 - **Custom User Profiles**:  Supports adding external rating profiles to test personalized recommendations.